wojciech-kulik/xcodebuild.nvim/README.md

 3. Toggle code coverage `:XcodebuildToggleCodeCoverage` or `:lua require("xcodebuild.actions").toggle_code_coverage(true)`.
 4. Run tests - once it's finished, code coverage should appear on the sidebar with line numbers.
 5. You can jump between code coverage marks using `:XcodebuildJumpToPrevCoverage` and `:XcodebuildJumpToNextCoverage`.
-6. If needed you can also check out the HTML report using `:XcodebuildShowCodeCoverageReport` command.
+6. You can also check out the report using `:XcodebuildShowCodeCoverageReport` command.

 The plugin sends `XcodebuildCoverageToggled` event that you can use to disable other plugins presenting lines on the side bar (like `gitsigns`).
 Example: